1. Spelling

 1.3 Italics

-1.3.1 Italics in titles of books, journals and other publications
+1.3.1 Titles of books, journals and other publications

-Unless following specific editorial guides, write the titles of books, journals and other published materials in italics, to distinguish the titles from the rest of the sentence.
+Unless following specific editorial guidelines, write the titles of books, journals and other published materials such as dictionaries and reference works in italics, to distinguish the titles from the rest of the sentence.

 Recent research into the applications of microbial cyanobacteria on oil pollution has been published in the latest edition of the prestigious journal Science Today.

-Be aware, however, that conventions for indicating the title of a book, journal or article may vary depending on factors such as publication requirements or even academic ambit.
+Be aware, however, that conventions for indicating the title of a book or journal may vary depending on the publication or academic field.
 You will therefore have to bear these factors in mind, depending on the purpose of your text and where it will be published.
-For additional comment, see Appendix II: Resources and further reading.
+For additional comment, see section 3.2.2 Publications and the Bibliography.

-Italicise foreign words or expressions that are not common in English (that is, words not included in a reliable English dictionary) and that may therefore not be readily understood.
+Italicise foreign words or expressions from other languages that are not common in English (that is, words not included in a reliable English dictionary) and that may therefore not be readily understood.

 The ceiling of the Faculty’s Aula Magna offers visitors a beautiful example of Catalan Modernisme.

-But note that foreign words that have now become part of normal English usage do not require italics.
+But note that foreign words that have now become common in English do not require italics.

 Note also that, in the event of using a non-English form for the official name of an organisation (universities, companies, governmental bodies, etc.) these names are not written in italics.